fgnass/react-api-query/README.md

 **Note:** The query-keys are generated from the name of the API method you are calling and the arguments you pass.

 # Docs

+The hooks are just thin wrappers around their counterparts in React Query.
+Head over to the [official docs](https://react-query.tanstack.com/) for a deep dive.

 ## `useApiQuery(method | opts, ...args)`